|

 Now that we are having cooler weather, should I do anything different with my pond?

-My thought process on winter koi care in Arizona is not much different than is most other places in the country and it also depends on where you live in Arizona.
-It is much cooler in Northern Arizona than the Southern portion.
+most other places in the country and it also depends on where you live in Arizona.
+It is much

 I recommend that you monitor your water temperature and observe your koi daily.
 Once your pond water drops below 50 degrees I would recommend stop feeding your koi.
 When the temperature drops below 43 degrees your koi they will stop eating entirely.
 As your water continues to cool Koi tend to gravitate to one another and lie huddled together at the bottom of the pond with all their fins clamped tightly against their bodies.
 This conserves body heat, which is important during the winter season.
 Once temperatures really drop, down in the 43 degree Fahrenheit range, Koi tend to go into what is described by some as minimal type state.
 Their senses such as smell and taste are completely inactive but they can still see and respond to some external stimulation, such as touch, or water movement below the surface.
 No matter where you live in Arizona I would not turn off your pumps and filters.
 Your filtration system will not work as effectively during the colder winter months, as the friendly bacteria in your filter will die off to some degree and will not reproduce so easily.
 However, your fish are still producing ammonia and it is vital that your filtration system is still functioning to keep your water quality in an ideal condition.
+If you have a water fall I would bypass the water fall and shut it down.
+Koi stay healthier and have less health issues in a stable environment, and the more stable the environment the better off your koi will be.
+Waterfalls have a tendency to act as a super cooler and will actually make your water colder and in addition will push the cooler water towards the bottom of your pond and may create, based on the ambient temperature, a larger shift in the water temperature during a one day cycle.
+While usually heat rises and cold stays low, the opposite happens when water freezes.
+The surface freezes, and warmer water settles to the bottom, which is what allows the Koi to survive.
+Shallow ponds have a more difficult time keeping the water temperature stable because when the weather changes water temperatures may fluctuate quickly.
+Finally you can choose to heat your pond in the winter and there are commercial heaters specifically designed for ponds that you can choose. |top|

 How do I winterize my koi pond in Arizona?